 Frequently Asked Questions

 - Can I use frozen shrimp for Shrimp Alfredo?
-Yes, frozen shrimp can work well, just ensure they are thawed before cooking.
+Yes, just thaw completely and pat dry before cooking.

 - What can I substitute for cream in Alfredo sauce?
-Consider using half-and-half, low-fat sour cream, or a dairy-free alternative like cashew cream.
+Try half-and-half, low-fat sour cream, or cashew cream for a dairy-free option.

 - How do I make Alfredo sauce from scratch?
-A simple recipe involves butter, heavy cream, and Parmesan cheese, combined to create a creamy sauce.
+Melt butter, add cream, then stir in Parmesan cheese till smooth.

 - Can I use a different type of pasta?
-Absolutely!
-While fettuccine is traditional, you can use linguine, penne, or other pasta varieties.
+Sure—linguine, penne, or any noodle you like will work.

 shrimp alfredo